TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 ```kotlin
 private val fixtJourney = Journey("", emptyList())
 ```
 OK...
-I took a shortcut here, but what will happen if can't assume to have an empty list there?
+I took a shortcut here, but what will happen if we can't assume to have an empty list there?
 Say, the production code needs to loop through the list and we need to check the outcome based on that.
 Let's go with the assumption that we need at least 2 legs:
 ```kotlin